 Capped Rate Mortgages

-Capped rates are rare, so if you’re going it alone, you’ll have to search well to find a selection of rates to choose from
+Capped rate mortgages are rare, so if you’re going it alone, you’ll have to search well to find a selection of rates to choose from.

 Mortgages with a capped rate are usually set up over an introductory or initial period.
 These initial periods tend to be anything from two to five years.
-Rates of this type aren’t as easy to find on the mortgage market as say fixed rate mortgages, but there are normally a few providers offering them from time to time.
+Rates of this type aren’t as easy to find on the mortgage market.
+However, there are normally a few providers offering them from time to time.

 How does a capped rate mortgage work?

 Like fixed rate mortgages, capped rates give you an element of payment security.
 They guarantee that your mortgage payment will not go above a certain amount for a certain period of time.
-However, these rates are still variable, as they can move both up and down, meaning your payments can rise and fall, but the rate payable can’t go up above the cap level.
+However, these rates are still variable, so they can move both up and down, meaning your payments can rise and fall.
+But, the rate payable can’t go up above the cap level.

-Capped rate mortgages normally have a higher starting interest rate when compared to other rates, for example tracker rates.
+Generally, capped rate mortgages have a higher starting interest rate when compared to other rates.
 This is mainly because you’re paying for the added security of knowing that there’s a cap, beyond which you can’t rise.